2021 Moot Competition problem announced!

 2018 Moot Competition

-The winners of the UKELA Annual Moot Competition 2018 are as follows:
+The winners of the UKELA Annual Moot Competition 2018 were as follows:

 The Dame Frances Patterson (Junior) Moot winners were Joseph Broadway and Michael Linnane (The Open University Law Society)